Shawn Amos: The Reverend Shawn Amos (2014–present)

 After a hiatus where he focused on ventures in digital marketing, Amos returned to roots music with the 2014 release of The Reverend Shawn Amos Tells It, released by the label Put Together Music.
 He followed this in 2015 with the release of his fifth album, The Reverend Shawn Amos Loves You, again released by Put Together and produced by jazz saxophonist, Mindi Abair.
 He followed with the politically-themed, The Reverend Shawn Amos Breaks It Down, released in 2018.

 Amos produced and starred in the YouTube series, Kitchen Table Blues which ran for 90 episodes from 2015-2016.
 Select song performances from the series were released as two EPs in 2019.
-In 2016, Amos played harmonica for the main title of the Seth Rogen-produced AMC series, Preacher (TV series).
+In 2016, Amos played harmonica for the main title of the Seth Rogen-produced AMC series, Preacher.
 Amos was named Artistic Director for Herb Alpert's Los Angeles jazz club, Herb Alpert's Vibrato Grill & Jazz in 2017.
 He resigned from the position in 2018 to focus on touring activity.

 Amos has curated the jazz & blues series, blackbox, for the 2018–19 and 2019-20 seasons of the Broad Stage in Santa Monica, California.

 On September 4, 2019, Amos posted a video on his YouTube channel announcing the formation of a new band, The Brotherhood, with drummer, Brady Blade, bassist Christopher Thomas and longtime guitarist, Chris “Doctor” Roberts.